What is the most important information I should know about abemaciclib?

 - liver or kidney disease.

-Using abemaciclib during pregnancy could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 weeks after your treatment ends.
-Tell your doctor right away if you become pregnant during this time.
+Abemaciclib may harm an unborn baby.
+You may need a pregnancy test to make sure you are not pregnant.
+Use effective birth control while using abemaciclib and for at least 3 weeks after your last dose.
+Tell your doctor right away if you become pregnant.

 You should not breastfeed while using this medicine and for at least 3 weeks after your last dose.